 - There are no ongoing ASIC reporting obligations to comply with; and

 - Fewer procedural issues to deal with, as there are more flexible requirements for holding trustee meetings and no need to comply with a company constitution

-However, the money saved at setup, probably around $500, and the time taken up by the ASIC requirements for a sole purpose company, are minor compared to the costs in both that will be incurred when the inevitable changes in ownership occur at a later stage.
+However, the money saved at setup, and the time taken up by the ASIC requirements for a sole purpose company, are minor compared to the costs that will be incurred when the inevitable changes in ownership occur at a later stage.